 We make the needs of the children paramount by not admitting students in numbers that hinder the essential work of the setting.

 We ensure that trainees and students placed with us are engaged in bona fide early years training, which provides the necessary background understanding of children's development and activities.

-Staff Sickness and Absence
+STAFF SICKNESS AND ABSENCE